John Michael Montgomery: 1995–1996: John Michael Montgomery

 R&B group All-4-One covered John Michael Montgomery's "I Swear" and "I Can Love You Like That".

 In 1995, Montgomery released his third, self-titled studio album.
 It was led off by the ballad "I Can Love You Like That", which went to number one on the country music charts early in the year.
 Like "I Swear" before it, "I Can Love You Like That" was also covered by All-4-One, whose version was a top-five hit on the Hot 100.
 The album's second single, "Sold (The Grundy County Auction Incident)" (co-written by Fagan and former Bread member Robb Royer), became Montgomery's sixth number-one on Hot Country Songs in mid-1995.
 It went on to rank on Billboard Year-End as the top country song of 1995.
 Three more singles reached top five on the country charts between then and early 1996: "No Man's Land" (co-written by Seskin), "Cowboy Love", and "Long as I Live".
-Another track from the album, "Holdin' Onto Something", was covered by Jeff Carson, whose version was a top-ten country hit in 1996.
+Another track from the album, "Holdin' Onto Something", was also recorded by Jeff Carson, whose version was a top-ten country hit in 1996.
 Stephen Thomas Erlewine wrote in AllMusic, "the record doesn't sound dull or repetitive.
 Most of the album's success is due to the clean, commercial production, which makes even the weak material entertaining."
 Mansfield, in a review for New Country, thought the album "contains nearly everything that's predictable about modern country", although he also praised the Southern rock influence of "It's What I Am" and the lyrics of "No Man's Land".
 John Michael Montgomery, like its predecessor, was certified quadruple-platinum.
 The Country Music Association nominated it for Album of the Year, and Montgomery himself for Male Vocalist of the Year, while the music video for "Sold" received a Video of the Year nomination form the Academy of Country Music.
 Additionally, the Grammy Awards nominated John Michael Montgomery for Best Country Album, and "I Can Love You Like That" for Best Male Country Vocal Performance, with these representing his last nominations from that academy.

 Despite his prior apprehensions, Montgomery began touring as a headliner in 1995 to promote his self-titled album.
 During these tours, he noticed he had begun to experience inconsistencies with his vocal tone in concert.
 Montgomery observed that he had begun experiencing occasional difficulties singing live in 1993, but that the problem had exacerbated by 1995.
 Consultants at Vanderbilt University Medical Center encouraged him to undergo rehabilitation.
 He initially refused, but later changed his mind after experiencing a persistent sore throat and difficulty speaking.
 A second consultation at Vanderbilt University Medical Center revealed that he had an infected salivary gland, which was surgically removed.
 Montgomery performed "Sold" at the annual Country Music Association awards telecast in November 1995, two weeks after his surgery.